A 300-pound kid who thought he was doing everything right.

 A short version of a longer story, and why Fuerza exists.

-I started training at 15.
-By the end of high school and into my first year of college, I was 300 pounds and prediabetic.
-Diabetes runs on my dad's side.
-It was coming for me, and I knew it.
+By the end of high school, I was 300 pounds and prediabetic.
+Diabetes runs on my dad's side, and it was coming for me.
+So I did what most desperate people do: I tried everything.

 That was about 10 years ago.
 I still manage that knee today.